Accommodation Guide to Queenstown

-- Frankton – Location: east of city centre, Distance from centre: 16min drive/1h30min walk.
+- Frankton – Location: east of the city centre, Distance from centre: 16min drive/1h30min walk.
 Average weekly rent for a room: NZ$170.

 Hostels in Queenstown

 Queenstown has 20+ hostels all within walking distance of the city centre, from Queenstown Hill to the lakeside leading to Fernhill.
-A range of hostels can be found across Queenstown, from purpose-built multi-story backpackers to popular and charming hostels.
+A range of hostels can be found across Queenstown, from purpose-built multi-storey backpackers to popular and charming hostels.
 A couple of “pod hostels” can be found in town too.

-Because Queenstown is a tourist hotspot in New Zealand, expect prices to be at the higher scale of the backpacker price-range, usually starting from around NZ$30 even for a 8-bed dorm.
+Because Queenstown is a tourist hotspot in New Zealand, expect prices to be at the higher scale of the backpacker price-range, usually starting from around NZ$30 even for an 8-bed dorm.
 Throughout the year, we recommend booking your hostel a couple of weeks in advance, especially for the popular ones we have listed in 10 Best Hostels in Queenstown.
 Queenstown is busy all year long thanks to its winter season and summer holiday season.
 You can always keep the cost of living down along with an extended stay by working for accommodation in a Queenstown hostel.
 For tips, have a look at How to Find Work for Accommodation in New Zealand.